 Summary

-Dennis McWeeny is a Manager in the Antitrust and Competition Practice at Bates White.
+Dennis McWeeny is a Manager in the Antitrust and Competition Practice.
 He specializes in the economic analysis of complex antitrust matters, including multinational mergers and acquisitions, as well as matters involving allegations of monopolization and attempted monopolization.
-He has worked on antitrust matters in a variety of industries, including insurance broking, music streaming, wireless communications, chemical manufacturing, amusement parks, air transportation, digital advertising, and big tech.
+Dr. McWeeny has worked on antitrust matters in a variety of industries, including air transportation, insurance broking, music streaming, wireless communications, agriculture, chemical manufacturing, amusement parks, payment cards, oil and gas, automotive dealers, digital advertising, and big tech.
+He has led teams of consultants and economists through all phases of antitrust investigations and litigation.
+Dr. McWeeny has also supported experts and attorneys at three high-profile antitrust trials in recent years: US v.
+Google (Search), US v.
+JetBlue and Spirit, and US v.
+Google (Ad tech).
+His dissertation research analyzed antitrust issues in the airline industry.

 Education